ArduPilot/ardupilot_wiki/common/source/docs/common-compass-setup-advanced.rst

 -  **Externally mounted**: Set whether or not a particular compass is externally mounted (corresponds to ``COMPASS_EXTERNAL=1``).
-If the compass is internal it uses the flight controller’s orientation (``AHRS_ORIENTATION``).
-If the compass is external, the orientation may differ from the flight controller (set using the selection list discussed next)
+If the compass is internal it uses the autopilot’s orientation (``AHRS_ORIENTATION``).
+If the compass is external, the orientation may differ from the autopilot (set using the selection list discussed next)
 -  **Compass orientation**: sets the compass orientation for externally mounted compasses.
 The value is saved as a ``COMPASS_ORIENTx``